desbravatech/espidf-nats/README.md

 # NATS - ESP-IDF Client

-An ESP-IDF and FreeRTOS (probably) compatible C++ library for communicating with a [NATS](http://nats.io) server.
+An ESP-IDF and FreeRTOS compatible C++ library for communicating with a [NATS](http://nats.io) server.

-This module is was ported from https://github.com/isobit/arduino-nats and aims to remain compatible with it.
+> **Note:** This is an actively maintained fork of [daed/espidf-nats](https://github.com/daed/espidf-nats), which was originally ported from [arduino-nats](https://github.com/isobit/arduino-nats).
+This fork adds comprehensive JetStream support, Key-Value Store, Object Store, TLS/SSL, and many reliability improvements.

 ## Features